-Other financial assets include amounts owed by immediate parent company TWUL.
-As at 31 March 2022, £69.0 million (2021: £54.1 million) was recognised within other financial assets relating to amounts owed by TWUL, of which £68.4 million (2021: £53.7 million) reflects interest received by TWUL on behalf of the Company in relation to restructured swaps.
+Amounts owed by group undertakings include amounts owed by immediate parent company TWUL.
+As at 31 March 2023, £75.7 million (2022: £69.0 million) was recognised within amounts owed by group undertakings relating to amounts owed by TWUL, of which £75.1 million (2022: £68.4 million) reflects interest received by TWUL on behalf of the Company in relation to restructured swaps.